SavvyWombat/tailwindcss-grid-named-lines/README.md

 A plugin to provide TailwindCSS utilities for named grid lines.

-The latest release of this plugin will work with TailwindCSS versions 1 and 2.
+The latest release of this plugin (version 1.3 onwards) will work with TailwindCSS versions 1 and 2.

 ## Installation